OpenRC/openrc/guide.md

 that the current runlevel is satisfied; if you manually started apache it will be stopped, and if squid died but is in the current runlevel it'll be restarted.

-There is a `service` helper that emulates the syntax seen on e.g. older Redhat and Ubuntu (`service nginx start` etc.)

 # Runlevels

 OpenRC has a concept of runlevels, similar to what sysvinit historically